To use Wi-Fi Calling, you need an iPhone 5c or later on a supported carrier.

 Make and receive Wi-Fi calls from another device

 If your carrier supports Wi-Fi Calling on iCloud-connected devices, you can also make and receive Wi-Fi calls on other devices.
-You can use Wi-Fi Calling on these devices, even if your iPhone isn't on the same Wi-Fi Network or turned on:

 Make sure that you're signed in to iCloud and FaceTime with the same Apple ID that you use on your iPhone.
 Also make sure that your devices have the latest software.